cp-algorithms/cp-algorithms/src/graph/edmonds_karp.md

 ## Integral flow theorem ## {#integral-theorem}

-The theorem simply says, that if every capacity in the network is integer, than also the flow in each edge will be integer in the maximal flow.
+The theorem simply says, that if every capacity in the network is integer, then the flow in each edge will be integer in the maximal flow.

 ## Max-flow min-cut theorem